Falmer Stadium: In use

 On 25 March 2013, the stadium hosted England's under-21s international friendly against Austria's under-21s.

 In December 2018, it was announced that the stadium would be one of the venues for the UEFA Women's Euro 2022 tournament.

-On 1 June 2019, the stadium hosted the England women's international friendly against New Zealand.
+The stadium uses hawks to scare away seagulls and pigeons.

 UEFA Women's Euro 2022

-The stadium was one of the ten venues used to host matches at the UEFA Women's Euro 2022.
+The stadium was one of the 10 venues used to host matches at the UEFA Women's Euro 2022.
 It was used to host Group A matches, which had the hosts England, and a quarter-final, which also involved England.

 Rugby Union

+2015 Rugby World Cup

 The stadium hosted two Pool B matches in the 2015 Rugby World Cup, labelled as the Brighton Community Stadium.
 The first match was between South Africa and Japan on 19 September 2015 where with 29,290 in attendance, Japan caused one of the biggest upsets in Rugby World Cup history by beating twice winners South Africa 34–32.
 The other match was between Samoa and United States with Samoa winning 25–16 with 29,178 in attendance.
 Before them, as a trial run pre-World Cup, the stadium hosted the England U20s vs France U20s match in the final round of the 2015 Six Nations Under 20s Championship.